|Game Name:||Wolfenstein 3D|

 |Release Date:||May, 1992|

-About the only real complaint is that the engine only does 90-degree angles, so every level is essentially a maze.
+About the only real complaint is that the engine only does 90-degree angles, so every level is unabashedly a maze.
 Some care has been taken to mask this with decorations, and many rooms have a thoughtfully-suggested purpose like office, dining area, or stone-walled dungeon (though those three are admittedly overused).
-Many of the textures are quite nice as well, giving an opulent oak-hewn look to some levels, or majestic (in comparision to the rest of the game or the dungeon you start in) hallways and ballrooms.
+Many of the textures are quite nice as well, giving an opulent oak-hewn look to some levels, or majestic (in comparison to the rest of the game or the dungeon you start in) hallways and ballrooms.
 Still, it’s a maze, accentuated by the lack of an in-game map.
-Repeated areas and textures make it even easier to get lost, and though the levels are small enough that this isn’t a serious issue (you won’t need a hand-drawn map ever), there will still be periods of wandering around and looking for where to go.
+Repeated areas and textures make it even easier to get lost, and though the levels are small enough that this isn’t a serious issue (you won’t need a hand-drawn map, ever), there will still be periods of wandering around and looking for where to go.

 Sound is effective as well.
 Your blue-eyed blonde-haired Aryan guards shout various German phrases at you when they detect you, and spout other, authentic, but totally misplaced, phrases when they die (“Mein lieben!”).
 Boss characters also get a specific German introduction and death line, which helps to further set them apart from the grunts.
 These shouts are also helpful from a gameplay perspective, as you can tell what enemy type approaches by their distinctive alert phrase.
 If you fire and hear a roomful of “Schutzstaffel!”s around the corner, it’s time to run because the machinegunners are closing in.